coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * git tag –a v0.1 60a586d  -m "v0.1"

 ## Logs and Reverting
+There are a lot of moving parts to viewing the logs, which are a record of commits to a repo.
+This is one place where a GUI can be far easier than command line.
+There is a VSCode extension, 'Git History' that seems to make identifying and viewing changes in various commits quite a bit easier.
+In fact, it seems to me, that copying code out of an old commit, may be far easier than rolling back a file or a set of files to an earlier version.

 move to another section
 * Git diff  --  Shows file differenences not yet staged
-* Git Log  --oneline (one line per commit)  **....There are other options to add here**
-* Git reset [file] --- Unstages the file preserving contents

 ### Log
+git log is the primary command line tool to see the history.
+There are some *NIX like aspects to using it and some of the options only work in *NIX
 * git log
   * If there is a ':' at the bottom of the shell, git has placed the shell into a pager.
 Type q to quit.
-* git log --oneline (--decorate  Does not do anything in Windows/PS)
+* git log --oneline
+  * (--decorate does not do anything in Windows/PS)

-Diff  --  Using git diff inside of VSCode Terminal will attempt to invoke a GUI.
-The Git History extension seems to be a better solution for this.
-Run it from a standalone shell.
-The output of this can be hard to read.
-Red for removed lines, Green for added.
-* git diff HEAD --- differences since last commit, use this more routinely?
-Be aware that it may place the shell into a pager, type 'q' to quit.
-* git diff 68ab6e3 c6b5dcf [file]
+  * *....There are other options to add here*
+* Git log --oneline --max-count=2
+* Git log --oneline --author=coateds

-Use Git History (git log) VSCode Extension
+### Use Git History (git log) VSCode Extension
 1. With file to compare open --- F1
 2. Start Type View His... and select 'Git History (git log)'
 3. The screen that opens will list commit messages and SHA, click a desired commit msg